You were told to think outside the box, but nobody handed you the tools

 Open a dictionary to a random page or pick any object within reach.
 Spend five minutes connecting that random element to your problem.
 If you’re redesigning an onboarding process and your random word is “lighthouse,” you might ask: what if onboarding had a single bright signal guiding new users to the most important feature?

 When you think about a problem normally, your brain follows established neural pathways.
-A random stimulus creates a forced association, requiring your brain to build new connections between semantically distant concepts [7].
-Mednick’s foundational research showed that the ability to form remote associations – linking ideas that don’t obviously belong together – is a core mechanism of creative thinking, and the basis behind many divergent thinking exercises and idea generation techniques.
+A random stimulus creates a forced association, requiring your brain to build new connections between semantically distant concepts.
+Mednick’s foundational research framed this directly: the ability to form remote associations, linking ideas that don’t obviously belong together, is a core mechanism of creative thinking [7].
+That principle is the basis behind many divergent thinking exercises and idea generation techniques.

 Each technique targets a different cognitive skill: constraint flipping develops perspective shifting, random entry strengthens associative thinking (forming connections between unrelated concepts), assumption reversal builds a critical-creative blend, SCAMPER trains systematic modification, and brainwriting develops independent divergence.